Computational-Physicality-Lab/hw4-using-react-yingying0906/README.md

 # Reminder

-During the implementation, I realized at the very end that I had been pushing to my own GitHub repo all along, so I'll still include the link to my original pushed repo for reference.
+1. During the implementation, I realized at the very end that I had been pushing to my own GitHub repo all along, so I'll still include the link to my original pushed repo for reference.

 https://github.com/yingying0906/SSUI-hw4

+2. In a website deployed on Netlify, switching images may take some time to load when entering the website for the first time.
+However, after loading, image switching should be smooth.
+Likewise, if you run the website locally, you should also experience smooth image switching.